ibm-cloud-docs/databases-for-postgresql-gen2/howto-user-management.md

 # Managing users, roles, and privileges
 {: #user-management}

-As part of provisioning a new deployment in {{site.data.keyword.cloud_notm}}, you can use the service credential console page to create a user with different roles (Manager and Writer).
+As part of provisioning a new deployment in {{site.data.keyword.cloud}}, you can use the service credential console page to create a user with different roles (Manager and Writer).

 {{site.data.keyword.databases-for-postgresql}} deployments no longer include a default `admin` user.
 Instead, customers create a user with the `Manager` or `Writer` role using the {{site.data.keyword.cloud}} service credential interface — via UI or CLI.
 These users come with necessary credentials to connect to and manage the deployment.